OfficialProtonDev/OfficialProtonDev/README.md

 ## Hi there 👋

-I've been programming for 10+ years, and am currently pursuing formal qualifications in Software Development (in my final year).<br/>
+I've been programming for 10+ years, and am currently pursuing formal qualifications in Software Development (in my final year).
 At the same time, I've been passionately self-learning many new concepts and tools every day to help me build amazing personal projects.

 **Current Project:**